 A bigger budget has allowed Don Bluth to create some dazzling vistas of 3D animation – the opening vision of Earth’s destruction or the end shot pulling back from a couple on the planet’s surface to ships arriving in orbit are awe-inspiring in scale.
 The action sequences – the escape from the diner and space station, including a seat-edge leap from a damaged spaceship without a spacesuit – shot with the fluidity of an action movie, are exhilarating.
 The set-pieces with the heroes being pursued around explosive hydrogen balloon plants on the planet Secharim or the climactic scenes with two spaceships hiding from one another in a planetary ring of giant ice shards are breathtaking, easily able to rival the pod race sequence in The Phantom Menace for imagination and exhilaration.
 Don Bluth even throws in a dazzlingly beautiful sequence with the spaceship ducking in and around coloured cloud masses pursued by luminous light angels for no other reason than the sheer beauty of the sequence.

 The plot is on the generic side and shortcuts on telling us one or two vital details – like exactly why the Drej want to eliminate humanity as opposed to any one of the other alien species that litter the film – but Titan A.E. is otherwise a beautiful and intelligent space opera.
 What is perhaps saddest about Titan A.E. is its failure to make any dent at the box-office in the 2000 summer season.
-Indeed, with a $70 million budget, the film was such a big flop that it caused the closure of 20th Century Fox’s animation division and Don Bluth to quit filmmaking for developing videogames.
+Indeed, with it only earning back half its $70 million budget worldwide, the film was such a big flop that it caused the closure of 20th Century Fox’s animation division and Don Bluth to quit filmmaking for developing videogames.
 Maybe it is simply that there is no audience for intelligent animation pitched for adults rather than children.
 A shame.